iodigital-com/io-technology/data/blog/tailwind-for-productivity.md

 - Do you have resources to understand the CSS approach taken?
 - How do I assure I’m not duplicating styles?
-- Can I easily see the CSS applied per class (in Tailwind hovering a class shows the applied CSS)
+- Can I easily see the CSS applied per class?
+- Can I delete styles and know it won’t break other elements?

 ### Downsides